MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ## Capabilities
 This page describes the connector’s capabilities.
 The GCSV Connector capabilities are fixed and can't be modified.

-Below is an example image of the Capabilities page:
+The following image is an example of the *Capabilities* page:

 ![Capablities page image](./media/microsoft-identity-manager-2016-connector-genericcsv/capablities.png)